Cloth-Foundation/Cloth/CONTRIBUTING.md

 make
 ```

-This will compile the OCaml source code in the `loom-compiler/` directory and place the `loomc` binary in `build/`.
+This will compile the Go source code in the `cloth/` directory.

 ### Run the Test Suite